 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 The District's policy for managing this risk is to comply with the Act and related rules.
 The Act limits investments in commercial paper and or corporate obligations to 5% of the District's total portfolio with a single issuer.
 The District places no other limits on the amount it may invest in any one issuer.
-The Foundation can invest private funds in certain equity and fixed-income securities provided no more than 5% of all funds are invested in any one issuer and no more than 25% of all funds are invested in a particular industry.
+The Foundation can invest private funds in certain equity and fixed-income securities provided no more than 5% of all funds are invested in a particular industry.
 Also, for the Foundation's investments in private funds, no more than 75% may be invested in equity securities and no more than 5% in collateralized mortgage obligations.